By: Mary Dunbar, Maternal, Child Health and Nutrition Specialist; World Vision East Asia

 A thin wire line is strung above the sink and covered with used washed plastic gloves hung up to dry.
 There is also a large pair of plastic boots in the corner.

 The centre piece of the room is an intimidating and dusty antique wooden delivery bed, with huge stiff wooden stirrups on either side.
-The bed is folded down the middle in readiness for the next delivery.

 The sink does not have running water.
-Water is very scarce during the dry season as is pumped from a muddy pond and stored in a water jar in the room.
+Water is very scarce during the dry season as it is pumped from a muddy pond and stored in a water jar in the room.

 In this health centre the midwives report that women stay for 24 hours and then return home with their newborn baby on the back of a motorbike, or motorbike trailer.